Greek referendum shines light on divisions after five-year misery

-ELEFSINA, Greece/ATHENS, July 1 Georgia Golemi, a pharmacy owner, plans to oppose international bailout terms in a Greek referendum on Sunday, while Michalis Fioravantes, a state-funded teacher, says he will vote for them.
+ELEFSINA, Greece/ATHENS Georgia Golemi, a pharmacy owner, plans to oppose international bailout terms in a Greek referendum on Sunday, while Michalis Fioravantes, a state-funded teacher, says he will vote for them.

 Their stances, counterintuitive in the bitter debate over market reforms raging between Greece and its creditors, show how unpredictable the vote is likely to be in a country where financial disintegration has blurred traditional distinctions.

-Greece's creditors say the reforms they are seeking should stabilise its finances by making it easier to do business and cutting back a public sector they consider too big a drain.
+Greece's creditors say the reforms they are seeking should stabilize its finances by making it easier to do business and cutting back a public sector they consider too big a drain.

 That should encourage people like Golemi to vote yes and Fioravantes to vote no.

-But Golemi says competition from nearby supermarkets under liberalisation measures imposed in return for earlier bailout aid are driving her business to the wall.
+But Golemi says competition from nearby supermarkets under liberalization measures imposed in return for earlier bailout aid are driving her business to the wall.

 She now keeps the pharmacy open 13 hours a day to make ends meet, afraid to raise prices to improve her margins because people in her town outside Athens, where almost every shop on the main street is boarded up, cannot afford to pay more.